 There are many transactions in yield farming that could be viewed as income.
 For example, you might earn new tokens in return for depositing an asset into a liquidity pool - like COMP tokens or SUSHI tokens.
 New tokens are more likely to be seen as a kind of income and subject to Income Tax based on the fair market value at the time you receive them (in your country's fiat currency).

-So anytime you sell, swap or spend crypto in the course of yield farming - this would be subject to Capital Gains Tax.
-For example, if you added capital to a liquidity pool and received a liquidity pool token in return - this is likely going to be seen as a crypto to crypto swap and any profits subject to Capital Gains Tax.
+So anytime you sell, swap, or spend crypto in the course of yield farming - this would be subject to Capital Gains Tax.
+For example, if you added capital to a liquidity pool and received a liquidity pool token in return - this is likely going to be seen as a crypto to crypto swap, and any gain may be subject to Capital Gains Tax.
 Similarly, when you remove your capital by exchanging your liquidity pool tokens back, this would be another swap, and any gain is potentially taxable.